Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

 He loves a pirate – especially Jack Sparrow – so he went all out!

-You’ll want to get changed a few hours after lunch…just about the time they drop the head scarfs off for you.
+You’ll want to get changed a few hours after lunch…just about the time they drop the head scarfs off for you in your room.

 After that, we checked out the character meetings and stood in a short line for Peter Pan and then Jack Sparrow.